 - Insider Tip: Interested in spa treatments?
 This is a good place for affordable foot massages and pedicures.

 This is probably one of Taipei’s top attractions, so add it to your list of things to do in Taipei.
-Formerly known as the Taipei World Financial Centre, it was previously the world’s tallest building (being a skyscraper) until being superseded by another in the UAE.
+Formerly known as the Taipei World Financial Centre, it was previously the world’s tallest building (a skyscraper) until another was superseded by another in the UAE.
 The tip of the needle stands at 509m, and the building is designed to withstand typhoons and earthquakes (common in this part of the world).

-Inside, you’ll find a shopping mall, restaurants, offices, and both indoor and outdoor observatories—with some of the best views of the city.
+Inside, you’ll find a shopping mall, restaurants, offices, and indoor and outdoor observatories—with some of the city’s best views.

 - Location: No. 7, Section 5, Xinyi Road, Xinyi District